About Canstar’s Most Satisfied Customers Home Wireless Internet Providers Awards

 iiNet offers a few different home wireless plans, which all include a compatible modem.
 Its standard home wireless plan uses 4G network coverage only, with max download speeds of 20Mbps.
 However, if you want more speed, you’ll have a choice between two 5G home wireless plans, with the cheaper plan offering up to 50Mbps download speeds and the more expensive plan offering up to 100Mbps download speeds.

 Optus offers multiple 5G home wireless plans, with various speed limits and even an entertainment-focused option with an included standard Netflix subscription.
 Customers without 5G coverage can also sign up for a 4G-only basic home internet plan.
-All of Optus’ home wireless plans include unlimited data, as well as no lock-in contracts, and come with an Optus modem, which is free when you remain connected for a minimum term.
+All of Optus’ home wireless plans include unlimited data, as well as no lock-in contracts.
+Each option also comes with an Optus modem, which is free when you remain connected for a minimum term.

 Past home wireless broadband provider winners